MugenMicko/voron/V0/Dragon_Burner/README.md

 - Secure each fan using a M2x10mm self tapping screw at the bottom front hole
 - Carefully mount the hotend into place making sure not to pinch any fan cables
 - Run the hotend and fan cables along the 10mm side of the 4010 fans on each side and zip tie at the top
+- Fit the heatbreak thermistor if you are going to use one
+- Fit your extruder
-- Offer the hotend up to the toolhead mount and secure being careful not to trap any of the cables
+- Offer up to the toolhead mount and secure, being careful not to trap any of the cables
-- Check the X and Y movement still triggers the end-stops
+- Check the X and Y movement still triggers the end-stops and that none of the cables are causing the belts to bind to the x axis
 - Check you have modified all the fan connections on the MCU if you have switched to higher voltage fans

 NOTE: You may lose 1-2mm on the Y axis with this mount, otherwise it may tap the printer door